rboric/react-hrm-app/README.md

 ## Usage

-To start the development server and run the HRM Task Management App, execute the following command:
+To start the development server and run the react-hrm-app, execute the following command:

 `npm start`